 Inductively-coupled plasma mass spectroscopy

 The detection and quantification of elements were performed using an ICP-MS Elan-DRCe apparatus (Perkin Elmer, Courtaboeuf, France).
 The signal intensity was measured as counts per second (cps).
-The ICP-MS operation parameters are described in Supplementary Table 1.
+The ICP-MS operation parameters are described in S1 Table.
 A 1 mL.min-1 glass SeaSpray Concentric nebulizer (Perkin Elmer) and a 50mL cyclonic Baffled spray chamber from Perkin Elmer were used.

 External calibrations for each element were performed using 4 solutions containing increasing amounts of Hg, Pb, Cd and V (0, 2, 5 and 10 µg/L).
 To matrix-match the samples, these solutions were prepared in a pre-digested bovine liver solution (1g tissue/L).
 In addition, the aqueous calibration was conducted using the same concentrations in order to probe the effect of the matrix on the measurement of the elements by ICP-MS. A slight effect of the matrix was noticed for Hg, Cd and V but the differences in the slopes between the calibrations for the aqueous and the liver samples did not exceed 13% (9.2% pour Hg).
 No effect was observed for Pb.